Instagram took the world by surprise.

 There are nine photos at the top.
 These are considered “top posts,” because they were posted by users with a lot of followers, or they have a lot of likes and comments.

 One or more of these photos was posted by a power user — someone with a lot of followers.

-I’m going to tap the photo of Warren Buffett.
+I’m going to tap one of the photos in the top.

-I also notice that the photo was posted by @successfield.
-I may have never heard of @successfield, but they are obviously posting photos within my niche.
+I also notice that the photo was posted by @successes.
+I may have never heard of @successes, but they are obviously posting photos within my niche.
 And those photos are obviously popular.

 So, I tap their name in the upper left corner.
 Here’s what I see.

 Here’s the rationale.
-If these 69.6k people chose to follow @successfield, then they might choose to follow me, too.
+If these 497k people chose to follow @successes, then they might choose to follow me, too.
 I’m in the same niche, same industry, and am providing just as much value (if not more!).

 I can follow every one of these users by tapping “follow.”

-You should follow this process multiple times in order to find more influencers in your space.
+You should follow this process multiple times to find more influencers in your space.
 Also, you should find the influencers who have the most engaged audience.

 Repeat the above process every day as you seek to build new followers.
 Every time, the experience will be different.
 Experiment with it until you find the pattern that delivers the highest number of followers.